popotam/datasciencecoursera/PA1_template.md

 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-15.png)

-It seems that weedend and weekday activity patterns are different.
+It seems that weekend and weekday activity patterns are different.
 On weekdays there is a larger spike in the morning, but lower overall activity in the rest of the day.
-Weekend activity is more evenly spread out troughout the day.
+Weekend activity is more evenly spread out throughout the day.